awqx/WIP-Cactus/README.md

 # WIP-Cactus
 ##Current Issues
-1. Need a more universal file path
+1. Function download_cactus fails when encountering an error -- this is a large issue when dealing with hundred of variables
-2. Lack of understanding as to the purpose of several areas
+2. Universal file path needed

 ##Solved Issues
 1. Tildes in the file path makes it a little easier to use